thalvadzhi/Sofia-Traffic-Stops-Getter/README.md

 `-p` - push notification to phone(when results have changed).

 The script will generate a < LOG_FILE_NAME >.log file containing information about when it tried to obtain stop data and when it found that the data has changed and tried to upload it to github.
-Also the log will contain which stops changed.
+Also the log will contain which stops have changed.

 ## Bonus